telosnetwork/telos-docs/docs/quickstart/native/native-eosio.md

-# Native EOSIO
+# Native Antelope

-Developers utilize native EOSIO software build applications and work with nodes on the Telos native blockchain.
+Developers utilize native Antelope.io software build applications and work with nodes on the Telos native blockchain.
 This does not apply to EVM DApp developers unless they choose to run a node or build a native app.

 ## Platform & Toolchain